 |Synonyms||Epidermal Growth Factor, Urogastrone, URG|

-Recombinant mouse Epidermal Growth Factor (rmEGF) produced in E. coli is a single non-glycosylated polypeptide chain containing 54 amino acids.
-A fully biologically active molecule, rmEGF is obtained by proprietary chromatographic techniques at GenScript with a molecular mass of 6.2kDa analyzed by reducing SDS-PAGE.
+Recombinant rat Epidermal Growth Factor (rrEGF) produced in E. coli is a single non-glycosylated polypeptide chain containing 54 amino acids.
+A fully biologically active molecule, rrEGF has a molecular mass of 6.3 kDa analyzed by reducing SDS-PAGE and is obtained by proprietary chromatographic techniques at GenScript.

 |Formulation||Lyophilized after extensive dialysis against PBS.|